aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 wget https://cloud.debian.org/images/cloud/bookworm/latest/debian-12-genericcloud-amd64.qcow2
 ```

-Only the network part of cloud-init need to be enabled.
+Only the network part of cloud-init needs to be enabled.

-## 4. Extract the root filesystem
+### 4. Extract the root filesystem

 To do so, we simply need to mount the raw image with `guestmount`.